InteractiveComputerGraphics/blender-sequence-loader/README.md

 #### 2.2 Print Sequence Information

-Print some useful information for debugging in the console.
-For this, Blender has to be started from the console.
+Print some useful information during rendering in a file located in the same folder as the render output and in the console.
+For the latter, Blender has to be started from the console.

 #### 2.3 Auto Refresh Active Sequences